 2013, A guitar played by John Lennon and George Harrison sold for $408,000 at auction.
 The custom-made instrument, built in 1966 by VOX was used by Harrison as he played ‘I am the Walrus’ on the guitar in a scene from ‘Magical Mystery Tour’ in 1967.
 Lennon used it in a film for ‘Hello Goodbye’ later that year.

-Happy Birthday Pete Townshend, Grace Jones, Phil Rudd and Dusty Hill.
+Happy Birthday Pete Townshend of The Who, Grace Jones, Phil Rudd of AC/DC and ZZ Top’s Dusty Hill.
 It would have been Joey Ramone and Stuart Cable (ex Stereophonics) birthday too.

 Don’t forget you can now get This Week in Music History every Friday from Nova.ie and Radio Nova.